-Video management system provider Panopto has this month launched a new data centre for the Australia and New Zealand (A/NZ) region.
+Video management system provider Panopto has this month launched a new data center for the Australia and New Zealand (ANZ) region.

-To date, Panopto Cloud has been available from data centres in North America, Europe, and Asia-Pacific, with Australia and New Zealand now added to the list.
+To date, Panopto Cloud has been available from data centers in North America, Europe, and Asia-Pacific, with Australia and New Zealand now added to the list.

-The data centre, based in Sydney, provides local cloud-based video hosting for enterprise and higher education customers.
+The data center, based in Sydney, provides local cloud-based video hosting for enterprise and higher education customers.

-The data centre leverages Amazon Web Services (AWS).
-So far, it hosts content for several A/NZ Panopto customers, including the University of Waikato in New Zealand.
+The data center leverages Amazon Web Services (AWS).
+So far, it hosts content for several ANZ Panopto customers, including the University of Waikato in New Zealand.

 The company states that businesses and universities based in Australia and New Zealand can now host their Panopto video libraries on an in-region cloud that complies with organisational data storage policies.

 That means all video recording stored on a customer's Panopto platform will be stored locally, which means video performance and response times are maximised, and data center ownership risks are mitigated.
 What's more, data is stored locally and adheres to data protection regulations.

 The company further explains that Panopto Cloud operates on multiple Amazon Web Services (AWS) availability zones and leverages server redundancy, removing single points of failure and providing access to the video platform in case of outages or server failures.